TiesBos/EquiTrends/README.md

 ([2024](https://doi.org/10.1080/07350015.2024.2308121)).
 The function
 tests the null hypothesis that the absolute mean placebo coefficient is larger than or equal to a user-specified equivalence threshold,
-$\delta$, indicating the what negligible is to the user.
+$\delta$, indicating what negligible is to the user.
 That is, if

 $$\bar{\beta} = \frac{1}{T}\sum_{l=1}^{T} \beta_l,$$